bc0428/Kaggle_Competitions/House Prices - Advanced Regression Techniques/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 <h2> Conclusions and reflections: </h2>
-built elastic net, support vector regression, random forest and XGBoost model. they were then stacked into a single regressor estimator<br>
+built elastic net, support vector regression, random forest and XGBoost model.
+They were then stacked into a single regressor estimator<br>
 Kaggle Score: 0.14911<br>